Township-of-Clearmount/Municipal-Council/Foundational Statutory Instruments/Town Charter.md

 <br>(d) internal policies, and;
 <br>(e) investigation reports;

-## ARTICLE VIII - THE DEPARTMENT OF PUBLIC WORKS
+## Article VIII - Department of Public Works

 ### Section 800 - The Clearmount Department of Public Works
 The Clearmount Department of Public Works shall serve as the primary department for maintaining the Town's infrastructure, led by the Director of Public Works It is an essential function of the Department of Public Works to: